HIGHLANDER II: THE QUICKENING – A Retrospective Review

 Conclusion

-It’s a shame this same thought wasn’t given with regards to how the story reconciled with the original Highlander.
+It’s a shame this same thought wasn’t given concerning how the story reconciled with the original Highlander.
 From its premiere in 1991, Highlander II: The Quickening has reigned supreme as one of the worst films ever.
 Nothing could come close to how it shot for the stars.
 Yet, only got as high as the gutter, before whirlpooling into the sewer.

 More from Cinema Scholars: